pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 This flow solver calculates the flow inside a 1D straight and flexible tube.
 The `type` for this solver wrapper is `solver_wrappers.python.tube_flow_solver`.
 The required input is the radial displacement of the tube wall.
+The other components of displacement are ingnored.
 The resulting output is the pressure on the tube wall.
+Although a required variable in `interface_output`, `traction` is always returned as being zero.

 From the radial displacements the area of each cross-section is calculated.
 The flow is governed by the continuity and momentum equation